rnb3ds/docs-site/docs/en/httpc/advanced/error-handling.md

 ---
-title: Error Handling - HTTPC
+title: "Error Handling - HTTPC"
 description: "HTTPC error handling: twelve ErrorType classifications, ClientError with IsRetryable, sentinel error matching with errors.Is/As, and layered timeout strategies."
 ---